anarcat/debian-airsonic/README.md

 $ docker pull anarcat/debian-airsonic
 ```

-The repository page is at:
+The Docker repository page is at:

 https://hub.docker.com/r/anarcat/debian-airsonic/

 ## Run a container with this image